Legacy Program

 Yokohama’s Next Generation Project

-In conjunction with international conferences and exhibitions, Yokohama is implementing a project to develop the next generation through MICE.
-Yokohama welcomes researchers who are active in Japan and abroad to lead lectures, workshops and other courses for children and students in the city.
+In conjunction with international conferences and exhibitions, Yokohama is implementing various projects to enlighten the next generation and prepare them to take the lead on the issues that define our times.
+Yokohama welcomes researchers who are active in Japan and abroad to lead lectures, workshops, and other courses for young students in the city.

-Through exchanges with internationally active researchers and hands-on training that cannot be experienced at school, this project provides opportunities for the youth who will lead the next generation to think about their future career trajectory by exposing them to cutting-edge technology and new ways of thinking.
+Through exchanges with internationally active researchers and hands-on training that is not available in schools, this project provides opportunities for the students who will become society’s future leaders to think about their career trajectory by exposing them to cutting-edge technology and new ways of thinking.
+These programs can be easily incorporated into any conference or convention, creating a tangible legacy for your event.

 Terms & Conditions

-The following is applicable to programs for young students in Yokohama, held in conjunction with a conference/exhibition in Yokohama. (e.g., special lectures, hands-on classes or experimental workshops.)
+This program is applicable to events arranged for young students in Yokohama, held in conjunction with a conference/exhibition in Yokohama (e.g., special lectures, hands-on classes, or experimental workshops).

 Support the Zero Hunger

-Support ending world hunger through a contribution to the Japan Association for the World Food Programme, the official liaison for the United Nations World Food Programme (WFP) in Japan.
-Your contribution will go to support for
+Help end world hunger by donating to the Japan Association for the World Food Programme, the official liaison in Japan with the United Nations World Food Programme (WFP).
+Your contribution will support the following:

 or